-Teachers nominate P.O.U.N.C.E. students at the end of each quarter and students will be celebrated at the quarterly awards ceremony.
+Teachers nominate P.O.U.N.C.E. students and students will be celebrated at the awards ceremony.
 Students who adhere to the P.O.U.N.C.E.
-Code of Conduct will attend quarterly incentives.
+Code of Conduct will attend incentives.
+Incentives are based on discipline and attendance data.

-Classroom Plan for Teaching and Reinforcing Expectations, Routines, and Procedures routines, and procedures.
+Classroom Plan for Teaching and Reinforcing Expectations, Routines, and Procedures

+Teachers develop visuals to communicate culturally relevant classroom expectations, routines, and procedures based upon the schoolwide expectations.
+Educators explicitly teach expectations, routines, and procedures.
 The school staff recognize and reinforce expected and positive behavior.
 Teachers identify encouraging procedures and corrective procedures for their classrooms.